swannodette/swannodette.github.com/_posts/2013-10-27-the-essence-of-clojurescript.md

 It'll take a little while for the first build - a second for JVM start up time, a few seconds to compile ClojureScript, and a few seconds to compile the standard library.
-Don't worry if you edit your source file, subsequent compiles will be sub second.
+Don't worry, if you edit your source file subsequent compiles will be sub second.

 Open the provided `index.html` (at the root of the project directory) in Google Chrome.
 Enable source maps by clicking on the **View** menu and